-The cardoon is a vegetable plant that belongs to the asteraceae family.
-It’s native to the Mediterranean area.
+The cardoon is a vegetable of the Asteraceae family.

 Key cardoon facts: